booyouon/WeatherApp/README.md

 - `.env`: Contains the Environment Variables.
 File must be manually created or contents defined on cloud hosting service.
 - `.gitignore`: Contains the files for git to ignore.
 - `app.js`: The main application file where the Express server is defined.
+- `server.js`: Initializes Express and sets up server to listen on specified port.
 - `package-lock.json`: Automatically generated file that locks dependency versions to ensure consistent installs across different environments.
 - `package.json`: The npm configuration file, which includes metadata about the project and its dependencies.
 - `README.md`: The main README file containing project information.